 I look at what I am doing and I know I am not training enough.
 I am more acutely aware of the decline of my skills when I haven’t trained hard enough or often enough.

 The reality of my life is probably like anyone else’s.
 I have demands on my time, resources and money that limit how much I can do from one day to the next.
 It forces me to make sacrifices and to work in small increments.
 Frankly I have days where I just don’t feel like it.
-This is where the warrior inside needs to push us past what we don’t feel like doing.

-That said, developing the warrior’s lifestyle is really about small steps on a regular basis.
-Every little bit you do consistently will contribute to your odds of survival as much as changing your life.
+But every little bit you do consistently will contribute to your odds of survival as much as changing your life.

 My experience so far in shooting and martial arts has shown me there are no absolutes when it comes to meeting the challenges of defending your life, save one… you must survive.